Lottery projects

-Encouraging people to pick up paper and fold in support of wellbeing is needed more than ever following the global transmission of COVID-19.
-With our greatest thanks to the National Lottery with a Community Grant we are so very excited about ‘Made with gLove: Origami for community’.
+Encouraging time for well-being through creative activity is needed more than ever in the wake of the global transmission of COVID-19.
+With our greatest thanks to the National Lottery with a Community Grant we were so very excited about ‘Made with gLove: Origami for community’ which took place in 2020.

-We are very excited about working with designer Matthew Murphy to create uplifting colourful leaflets to encourage folding for wellbeing.
+We were very excited about working with designer Matthew Murphy to create uplifting colourful leaflets to encourage folding for well-being.
 This 8-page leaflet contains diagrams for simple but interesting traditional folds linked to videos to help further.
 We included a budget for 5,000 but with an overwhelming response and through collaboration from so many hospital charities our print run became 25,000 with leaflets going to 12 Trusts.
 We include below a pdf of the leaflet with 5 folds for anyone to print out and use.

 Leaflets are being offered to groups in local communities around the Merseyside and Oxford including those with mental health problems and the homeless.
 We also wanted to offer leaflets to staff in hospitals to encourage self-care; caring for our carers who have given so much in this time.
 With amazing support and contribution from Hospital Charities these leaflets have been sent to hospitals including Oxford, the Merseyside, London (UCH and Imperial), Cambridge, Derby, York, Coventry and Bristol.
 Leaflets are being given to staff by volunteers with gLove.